-It is a condition precedent to the issuance of the 2000 Bonds that the Corporation obtain a confirmation of ratings on the Prior Bonds.
+It is a condition precedent to the issuance of the 2001 Bonds that the Corporation obtain a confirmation of ratings on the Prior Bonds.
 Fitch, Inc. ("Fitch") and Standard and Poor's ("Standard and Poor's") have each respectively assigned a rating of AAA to the Prior Bonds.
-The Corporation has applied for ratings of the 2000 Bonds by Fitch and Standard and Poor's.
-While the Corporation expects to receive rating confirmations with respect to the Prior Bonds, and that the 2000 Bonds will be rated AAA by Fitch and Standard and Poor's, there can be no assurance that such expectations will be realized.
-Such ratings reflect only the respective views of Fitch and Standard and Poor's at the time such ratings are assigned.
-An explanation of any such respective ratings can only be obtained from Fitch or Standard and Poor's, as appropriate.
-There can be no assurance that such ratings will continue for any given period of time or that either or both will not be revised downward, limited or withdrawn entirely.
-Any such downward revision, limitation or withdrawal may adversely affect the market price of the 2000 Bonds.
+The Corporation has applied for ratings of the 2001 Bonds by Fitch, Standard and Poor's and Moody's Investors Service, Inc. ("Moody's).
+While the Corporation expects to receive rating confirmations with respect to the Prior Bonds, and that the 2001 Bonds will be rated AAA by Fitch and Standard and Poor's and Aaa by Moody's, there can be no assurance that such expectations will be realized.
+Such ratings reflect only the respective views of Fitch, Standard and Poor's and Moody's at the time such ratings are assigned.
+An explanation of any such respective ratings can only be obtained from Fitch, Standard and Poor's and Moody's as appropriate.
+There can be no assurance that such ratings will continue for any given period of time or that any or all will not be revised downward, limited or withdrawn entirely.
+Any such downward revision, limitation or withdrawal may adversely affect the market price of the 2001 Bonds.